sot/timelines/doc/index.rst

 The load_segments table stores the list of run and to-be-run load segments as obtained from iFOT_.

-The timelines software creates a unique id (from the datestart in Chandra seconds).
+The timelines software creates a unique id (historically from the datestart in Chandra seconds; now just an integer).
 Note that the load_segment string (e.g. 'CL180:0800') may not be unique for the the mission as it is constructed from the day-of-year and time.
 Any search by load_segment name should also include a year.